-"The role of domestic livestock in public health is significant, not only in regard to those conditions in which both man and animals show disease symptoms, but also regarding those conditions which affect man only, but in which domestic livestock may harbor the causative agent.
+"The role of domestic livestock in public health is significant, and animals show disease symptoms, but also regarding those conditions which affect man only, but in which domestic livestock may harbor the causative agent.
 Most of these diseases (brucellosis, tuberculosis, anthrax, rabies and equine encephalomyelitis), although they are serious public health hazards, merit eradication on their economic importance to the livestock industry alone."